-Alerting service shall be provided by the air traffic services units -

-- (a) for all aircraft provided with air traffic control service; - (b) in so far as practicable, to all other aircraft having filed a flight plan or otherwise known to the ATS; and - (c) to any aircraft known or believed to be the subject of unlawful interference.
+- (1) Alerting service shall be provided by the air traffic services units - (a) for all aircraft provided with air traffic control service; - (b) in so far as practicable, to all other aircraft having filed a flight plan or otherwise known to the ATS; and - (c) to any aircraft known or believed to be the subject of unlawful interference.28 - (2) Unless otherwise prescribed by the competent authority, aircraft equipped with suitable two-way radio-communications shall report during the period 20 to 40 minutes following the time of the last contact, whatever the purpose of such contact, merely to indicate that the flight is progressing according to plan, and such report shall comprise identification of the aircraft and the words "Operations normal".29 - (3) The "Operations normal" message shall be transmitted by air-ground voice communication to an appropriate ATS unit.30

-Information to aircraft operating in the vicinity of an aircraft in a state of emergency (SERA.10005)
+55 Information to aircraft operating in the vicinity of an aircraft in a state of emergency (SERA.10005)

-(1) When it has been established by an air traffic services unit that an aircraft is in a state of emergency, other aircraft known to be in the vicinity of the aircraft involved shall, except as provided in paragraph (2), be informed of the nature of the emergency as soon as practicable.

-(2) When an air traffic services unit knows or believes that an aircraft is being subjected to unlawful interference, no reference shall be made in ATS air-ground communications to the nature of the emergency unless it has first been referred to in communications from the aircraft involved and it is certain that such reference will not aggravate the situation.
+- (1) When it has been established by an air traffic services unit that an aircraft is in a state of emergency, other aircraft known to be in the vicinity of the aircraft involved shall, except as provided in paragraph (2), be informed of the nature of the emergency as soon as practicable. - (2) When an air traffic services unit knows or believes that an aircraft is being subjected to unlawful interference, no reference shall be made in ATS air-ground communications to the nature of the emergency unless it has first been referred to in communications from the aircraft involved and it is certain that such reference will not aggravate the situation.